 And certainly not for the better.
 Whenever I eat regular steak, it doesn’t even come close to matching the same intense, delicious flavor that I had experienced on this special night.
 Everything seems so plain.
 I was also saddened that I would never be able to eat this meat again unless I either returned to Japan or found one of the few restaurants in America serving Kobe beef and pay 3x as much.
 Or would it be?

-Turns out, the next place I visited in Japan had something even better than Kobe beef…
+Turns out, the next place I visited in Japan in the Okinawan island of Ishigaki had something even better than Kobe beef…